somof/CarND-Vehicle-Detection-work/writeup_report.md

     return np.concatenate(features)
 ```

 ## 1.5.
-Features Normalization
+Features Standardization

-The collected features are normalized via StandardScaler() function imported from sklearn.preprocessing at line 108 - 111 in 'project_training.py' as follows.
+The collected features are standardized via StandardScaler() function imported from sklearn.preprocessing at line 108 - 111 in 'project_training.py' as follows.
 StandardScaler() removes the mean and scaling to unit variance from the features.

 Here, X is a np.array which contains features arrays from vehicle dataset and non-vehicle dataset provided by Udacity.